DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/virtual-scrolling.md

 # React Grid Virtual Scrolling

-Virtual scrolling enables the Grid component to display thousands of records on a single page.
+Virtual scrolling allows the Grid component to display thousands of records on a single page.
 You can use this feature as an alternative to paging.

 *Browser Support Note:* Since virtual scrolling requires the browser to support `position: sticky`, it does not work in Android Browser/WebView for Android < 5.0 and Internet Explorer.